Skip to content

 Annual Risk Assessments

-All societies should complete and return an annual risk assessment when they affiliate with the union that covers their core activites for the academic year.
+All societies are assigned a category of risk which determines whether or not they need to complete an annual risk assessment for the next academic year that covers their core activites for the academic year.

 To complete your annual risk assessment, please fill in and return the form below: